 Water: Keep the soil moist in spring and summer, dry but not to the point of shriveled foliage in winter.
-In dry climates more frequent watering may be necessary.
-Some like to mist the leaves frequently, to clean them and increase humidity…but NOT when the plant is budding or in flower.
+In dry climates, more frequent watering may be necessary.
+Some like to mist the leaves frequently to clean them and increase humidity, but not when the plant is budding or in flower.

-Fertilizer: In spring Hoyas react favorably to feeding.A liquid food, about every four weeks, three or four times during the growing season will produce a vigorous growth.
+Fertilizer: In spring, Hoyas react favorably to feeding.A liquid food three or four times during the growing season will produce vigorous growth.
 Withhold food during the winter.

-Propagate Hoyas by cuttings of top growth, or by leaf cuttings in the same manner as African Violets and Gloxinias.
-The average cutting or leaf start will produce a blooming plant in two years or less.
+Propagate Hoyas by cuttings of top growth or leaf cuttings in the same manner as African Violets and Gloxinias.
+The average cutting or leaf will produce a blooming plant in two years or less.
 The easiest method of propagation is by layering.
 Layers mature faster and do not need as much patience.
 Pin down a stem, at the joint, in a moist rooting medium.
 Sever and pot the new plant when roots have formed.

-Hoya plants don’t ask for much, beyond the well-draining soil and the warm humid conditions that many tropical flowers crave.
-They don’t like wet feet or heavy soil, and as many grow as epiphytes in nature (similar to bromeliads and orchids).
-Give them at least a half day of sunshine, and bring them indoors when temperatures drop below 50 degrees F (10 degrees C).
+Hoyas do not ask for much beyond the well-draining soil and the warm, humid conditions that many tropical plant crave.
+They do not like wet feet or heavy soil, and as many grow as epiphytes in nature (similar to bromeliads and orchids).
+Give them at least a half-day of sunshine, and bring them indoors when temperatures drop below 50 °F (10 °C).

-When your Hoyas finishes blooming, leave the flower stalk, as it may produce new flowers.
+When your Hoya finishes blooming, leave the flower stalk, as it may produce new flowers.
 Removing the stalk forces the plant to produce a new stalk, which delays blooming and wastes the plant's energy.
-They are light feeders, and a monthly drink of compost tea or dilute fish emulsion provides all the nutrition these tropicals need.
-Hoyas like the security of a snug pot, and plants that are a bit root bound will flower more prolifically than those that are swimming around in a giant pot.
+Hoyas are light feeders, and a monthly drink of compost tea or dilute fish emulsion provides all the nutrition these tropicals need.
+They like the security of a snug pot, and plants that are a bit root-bound will flower more prolifically than those swimming around in a giant pot.

-Place your Hoya plant in a hanging basket where you can admire it from your favorite seat on the deck or porch.
+Place your Hoya in a hanging basket where you can admire it from your favorite seat on the deck or porch.
 Hoyas will cling to a small trellis, providing a vertical accent in your tropical container garden.
-A Hoya plant would appreciate the humid conditions alongside any pond, fountain, or other water feature in your landscape.
+A Hoya would appreciate the humid conditions alongside any pond, fountain, or other water feature in your landscape.